 We are not able to treat owned animals that are ill or injured.
 If your pet becomes ill or injured, you should call your veterinarian or the one nearest to you.
 Local veterinarians' phone numbers are listed in the yellow pages of the phone book under the heading "Veterinarians".
 For after-hours emergencies, most veterinarians leave a message on their answering machine giving you a number to call to contact a veterinarian on emergency call.
 The Animal Emergency Clinic of Northwest Arkansas is located in Springdale and open from 6pm-7am.
 Their phone number is 479-927-0007.

 Opportunities are available for volunteers at the shelter, in the office, and at special events.
 We need people to walk dogs, socialize cats, and generally spread awareness about what we do.
 You can also become a foster parent for us.
 Foster parents will bring animals into their homes to care for while trying to find a forever home for that animal.
 This gives us more space and you get to take an active part in our adoption process.
-We have new volunteer orientation every other Thursday at 5:30pm here at the shelter.
-Contact the Animal Services at 479-444-3456 to find out when the next meeting will be.
+We have new volunteer orientation every other Saturday at 10 am here at our facility.

 Financial donations may be earmarked to help fund our spay and neuter program or any other purpose you would prefer.
 For more information, contact Animal Services at 479-444-3456.